RSF School: No gym bond for 2018

 Seltzer said it is unfortunate that the debate in the community has moved away from excellence in the school’s athletic center and into simply a bond debate.

-“I’m exceedingly disappointed that a candidate in this special election decided to use a bond as a wedge issue,” Seltzer said.
+“I’m exceedingly disappointed that some candidates in this special election decided to use a bond as a wedge issue,” Seltzer said.
 He said he was alarmed to hear from a longtime community member last week expressing an opinion on the board’s alleged $30 million bond, which does not exist.

 “Someone told her that and they’ve done it for craven, electoral reasons,” Seltzer said.
 “It’s scare tactics and it’s divisive and it may work.
 Politics are ugly, I get that.
 But in a community that’s small, for a volunteer unpaid board position I find that cheap.